abcnorio/nspawn-aiml/Readme.md

 To be a little bit more secure, one should work the following way:

 1. Download only established and well-known plugins.
 Be cautious in case of new plugins, have a direct manual look at the repo from which you intend to install, look for strange things, look into the source code, posts, etc. Read at the usual places like github discussions, reddit, discord, etc. whether any plugins have not a good reputation.
-2. Download ComfyUI plugins manually, not via the ComfyUI-Manager.
+2. Download ComfyUI plugins manually, not via the ComfyUI-Manager unless it supports a `dry-run`.
-3. Check the requirements.txt of the new plugin
+3. Check the `requirements.txt` of the new plugin.
 4. Do a `pip install [...] --dry-run` from within the plugin directory which downloads the stuff but does not install anything.
-Now scan those new files with a virus scanner, scan the repo python code visually for any strange or binary stuff, etc., and only if that looks ok, install without `--dry-run` switch, and restart comfyui.
+Now scan those new files with a virus scanner, scan the repo python code visually for any strange or binary stuff, etc., and only if that looks ok, install without `--dry-run` switch, and restart ComfyUI.
-5. Maintain logfiles for each plugins download like
+5. Maintain logfiles for each plugins' download process like

 ```bash
 pip install -r requirements.txt --dry-run 2>&1 | tee ~/$PLUGINNAME.log